 Each type of flour has its own unique taste and distinct nutritional information.

+That's the question we get a lot.
+So, are tortillas healthy?
 Different types of tortillas offer different health benefits.
 For example, a corn or whole wheat tortilla can be considered healthier than a white flour tortilla, as both are lower in fat, carbs, and calories while being higher in fiber.

 However, how “healthy” a tortilla is depends on other factors too.
 Larger 12-inch tortillas made for burritos are going to contain more calories than smaller 8-inch tortillas designed for tacos.
 Plus, both of these are only as healthy as the toppings you fill the tortillas with!